The Velvet Underground: Rough Edged Rockers

 The growth of streaming platforms has brought a huge increase in documentary making, with an audience larger than ever.
 “The Velvet Underground,” director Todd Haynes’s (“Carol,” “Dark Waters”) new film about the iconic New York band led by Lou Reed, which opens in theaters Friday and will also air on Apple TV +, stands out in this crowded field.
 It does the things that most music documentaries do, detailing the group’s rise and fall with a mix of photographs, movie clips, and commentary gleaned from recent interviews, including conversations with surviving members John Cale and Maureen Tucker.

 But it does much more.
-“The Velvet Underground” is a beautiful poetic meditation on the emotional and cultural power of rock and the charm of making a living in art.
+“The Velvet Underground” is a beautiful poetic meditation on the emotional and cultural power of rock and the charm of making a life in art.

 Compared to those intricate semi-fictional stories, “The Velvet Underground” is straightforward in perspective and construction.
 It begins with details of the childhood of Reed, who grew up on Long Island, New York, and Cale, in Wales, and ends when the original incarnation of the band does, in the late 1970s, when Reed simply walked away as he was about to release his latest album with him at the helm, “Loaded”.
 But Haynes puts his own stamp on the material, using the film to tell the story of the hectic and revolutionary world of 1960s New York avant-garde, especially in the worlds of experimental film and music.